-Louise studied Fine Art/Sculpture B.A. and the History and Theory of Modern Art M.A at Brighton Polytechnic and Chelsea College.
+Louise studied Fine Art/Sculpture B.A. and the History and Theory of Modern Art M.A at Brighton Polytechnic and Chelsea College of Art and Design.
 Her tutors were Antony Gormley (creator of ‘Angel of the North’) and Peter Randall-Page.

 As a world leading body cast sculptor, her subject matter is portraiture and the human form.
 Models have included top sports people, politicians, musicians, dancers, businessmen and pregnant women.

 Louise’s sculpture and drawings have been exhibited in London, across the UK, the United States and Hong Kong.